-Our commitment is to provide compassionate, personalized treatment for disorders of the retina and vitreous using the highest quality techniques.
+Our commitment is to provide compassionate, personalized treatment for disorders of the retina and the vitreous using the highest quality techniques.
 Our physicians have extensive experience treating a wide range of retinal diseases including:

-Diabetic Retinopathy is the leading cause of blindness in patients 20-74 years of age.
+Diabetic retinopathy is the leading cause of blindness in patients 20-74 years of age.
 There are two forms: non-proliferative and proliferative.
 Non-proliferative diabetic retinopathy occurs when blood vessels leak and fluid accumulates in the retina.
 When the leakage is severe, laser surgery can be used to reduce or eliminate the associated retinal swelling.
-Vision may not usually improve with the laser treatment, but if performed early enough, it may stop further vision loss.
+Vision may not improve with the laser treatment, but if performed early enough, it may stop further vision loss.
 Newer treatment may include an injection of AVASTIN or LUCENTIS™.

 Proliferative diabetic retinopathy results from the collapse or closure of blood vessels.
-The retina becomes sick where the blood vessels have closed and releases stimulants for the growth or “proliferation” of new blood vessels.
+The retina becomes diseased where the blood vessels have closed and releases stimulants for the growth or “proliferation” of new blood vessels.
 These new vessels are fragile and can easily bleed causing hemorrhage in the eye and blindness.
 Laser surgery can drastically reduce the risk of severe vision loss in patients with proliferative diabetic retinopathy.
 When severe hemorrhage or scar tissue develops the microsurgical procedure termed vitrectomy may be required to restore vision.

 Age-Related Macular Degeneration

-Macular Degeneration is a common diagnosis describing a large amount of patients; it has many different forms with widely varying severity.
+Macular degeneration is a common diagnosis affecting a large amount of patients; it has many different forms with widely varying severity.
 For some people the disease causes only slight distortion, but in the worst cases, it can lead to a complete loss of central vision, making reading or driving impossible.
 It usually affects older patients – retirement age and above.
 Initial signs of macular degeneration may be picked up earlier, in the 40’s and 50’s.
 This is important since there is evidence that intervention with nutritional supplements and life-style changes may reduce the development of the blinding disease.